dennyverbeeck/transmart-docker/Readme.md

 This overview gives us a lot of information.
 We can see all services except for `tmload` are up and running (more on `tmload` later).
 We also see that port 5432 of our own machine is forwarded to port 5432 of the `tmdb` container.
 Exposing the database port to the localhost allows us to connect to it using tools like `psql`.
 Point your browser to `http://localhost:8888/` to see your installation running.
 By default you can log in with username and password admin.

 After your first `docker-compose up` command, use `docker-compose stop` and `docker-compose start` to stop and start the TranSMART stack.
 Using `docker-compose down` **will delete all volumes as well**, resulting in loss of data loaded to TranSMART.

+> Note: It is advisable to tune some Postgres settings based on your hardware.
+There is a script included in the image that sets sensible defaults based on your hardware configuration.
+You can run the script by executing `docker exec transmartdocker_tmdb_1 /usr/bin/tunepgsql.sh`.
+Restart the container to apply the settings: `docker restart transmartdocker_tmdb_1`.

 ### Components
 This `docker-compose` project consists of the following services: